ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_asp_net8/how-to-1.md

 The output will show the list of installed SDKs.
 Make sure you have at least one SDK (ideally version 8 or above).

-{{% notice Note %}} Refer to this [learning path](/learning-paths/laptops-and-desktops/win_net8/) for a more detailed output of the dotnet --info command.{{% /notice %}}
+{{% notice Note %}} Refer to this [learning path](/learning-paths/laptops-and-desktops/win_net8/) for a more details on the output of the dotnet --info command.{{% /notice %}}

-## Creating the project
+## Create the project
-Now, you will create a new ASP.NET Core Web API project.
+You can now create a new ASP.NET Core Web API project.
 Open a command prompt window and type the following command:

 ```console
 dotnet new webapi -o Arm64.HeadlessIoT